Black Women and Uterine Fibroids

 Fibroids are made of muscle cells and other tissues that grow within and around the muscular wall of the uterus.
 They are also composed of smooth muscle and connective tissue.

-The cause of uterine fibroids is unknown, however, their growth has been linked to the hormone estrogen.
-As long as a woman with fibroids is menstruating, a fibroid will probably continue to slowly grow.
+The cause of uterine fibroids is unknown; however, their growth has been linked to the hormone estrogen.
+If a woman with fibroids is still menstruating, it is possible for the fibroids to continue to slowly grow.

 How do we categorize fibroids?